RESEARCH LINES

 DEFENSE REGULATION

-We work with the bacterium Pseudomonas syringae in its interaction with model plants such as Arabidopsis or Nicotiana benthamiana, and plants of agronomic interest such as beans and tomatoes.
+We work with the bacterium Pseudomonas syringae and Ralstonia solanacearum in its interaction with model plants such as Arabidopsis or Nicotiana benthamiana, and plants of agronomic interest such as beans and tomatoes.
 We also investigate the interaction established between the pathogenic bacterium Salmonella and plants.

 The lab has numerous national and international collaborations and a dynamic pace of publication of results, and is an excellent environment for postdoctoral researchers and researchers-in-training (PhD students and undergraduates)’.